3 December 2025

 • Project Timeline: Phase 3 projects must be completed by March 31st, 2028.

-Examples of How a Company Could Benefit from the IETF
+How a Company Could Benefit from the IETF

-A food processing plant uses a large amount of energy for heating and cooling.
+If a food processing plant uses a large amount of energy for heating and cooling.
 They are considering installing a heat pump system to recover waste heat from their processes and use it for heating purposes.
 This would be considered an energy efficiency project under the IETF.
 The IETF grant could help cover the upfront costs of the heat pump system, potentially leading to significant energy cost savings and a reduced carbon footprint.

-A chemical manufacturer is looking to reduce their reliance on fossil fuels in their production process.
+For a chemical manufacturer that is looking to reduce their reliance on fossil fuels in their production process.
 They are considering switching to an electric heating system powered by renewable electricity.
 This could be classified as a deep decarbonisation project under the IETF.
 The IETF grant could help offset the costs of the new electric heating system and the switch to renewable electricity, leading to a significant reduction in carbon emissions.

 By offering grant funding for feasibility studies, energy efficiency deployment, and deep decarbonisation deployment, the IETF can help businesses in the UK reduce their energy consumption and carbon emissions, ultimately making them more competitive and sustainable.